Portland State University

 Research Locations: Dry Valleys

-Initially funded in 1980, the U.S. Long-Term Ecological Research (LTER) Network is a collaborative effort involving more than 1,800 scientists and students.
+Initially funded in 1980, the U.S. Long-Term Ecological Research (LTER) network is a collaborative effort involving more than 1,800 scientists and students.
 The McMurdo LTER program is an inter-disciplinary and multi-disciplinary study of the aquatic and terrestrial ecosystems in the ice-free McMurdo Dry Valleys.
 It is one of 26 LTER sites where researchers are studying ecological processes over long temporal and broad spatial scales.
-Researchers focusing on glaciers will continue measurements of physical properties of Dry Valley glaciers and ther response to meteorological conditions, with special emphasis on LTER core research areas.
+Glacier researchers will continue measurements of physical properties of Dry Valley glaciers and their response to meteorological conditions, with special emphasis on LTER core research areas.
 This six-year award cycle comprises seven collaborative projects: C-504-M (Gooseff), C-505-M (Priscu), C-506-M (Gooseff), C-507-M (Wall), C-508-M (Barrett), C-509-M (Lyons), and C-511-M (Doran).

 Field Season Overview: